Entrepreneur Spotlight: Haiti Tourism Inc Founder and CEO Davidson Toussaint

 NAAHP: You are involved in many impressive pursuits!
 Which projects do you enjoy most?

 DT: I often hear people say that, and I believe it is a fact.
 However, what people don’t really know everything I’m involved with is connected somehow to what I call my overall goal which is my purpose.
 I have learned that purpose is not static, but it is dynamic, it is not an end goal.
 But it is not something I can reveal in this interview, as I’m still in the process to discover much more about it.
-However, what I enjoy the most is investing in the next generation of Haitian leaders; That’s why I end up being involved with organization such as Parole et Action, an organization focus on providing quality education to the less fortunate in Haiti, Haiti Tech Summit the largest tech summit in the Caribbean and most recently Hult Prize (Haiti Chapter), the largest on Campus startups Competition in the world.
+However, what I enjoy the most is investing in the next generation of Haitian leaders; That’s why I end up being involved with organizations such as Parole et Action, an organization focus on providing quality education to the less fortunate in Haiti, Haiti Tech Summit the largest tech summit in the Caribbean and most recently Hult Prize (Haiti Chapter), the largest on Campus startups Competition in the world.
 I’m also very passionate about the Haitian tourism industry, but that will take another paragraph to explain it all.

 NAAHP: What is the biggest challenge of your work?